Roger Federer bids farewell in last match before retirement

 “The crowd was electric,” Sock said after losing the opening singles match Friday afternoon to two-time 2022 Grand Slam runner-up Casper Ruud 6-4, 5-7, 10-7.
 “I can only imagine what it’s going to be like for the rest of the weekend.
 And obviously tonight with … two of the ‘GOATs’ playing together.”

-In the second match — which was briefly interrupted when an environmental protester made it on to the court and lit his arm on fire before being carried away by security guards — Stefanos Tsitsipas beat Diego Schwartzman 6-2, 6-1 to put Team Europe ahead 2-0.
+The second match was briefly interrupted when an environmental protester made it on to the court and lit a portion of the playing surface and his arm on fire before being carried away by security guards.
+Afterward, Stefanos Tsitsipas beat Diego Schwartzman 6-2, 6-1 to put Team Europe ahead 2-0.

+Just before Ruud vs. Sock began, Federer rose from a black couch just off the sideline and walked over to offer Ruud a pat on the shoulder.
+During the night session’s singles match, in which Murray faced Alex de Minaur, Federer and 22-time major champion Nadal offered coaching advice.

 Those lucky enough to have tickets came from all over, no distance too far to travel, no expense too great.